Frank H. Murray

 Frank Hardart Murray (born 1953) is an American business executive.
-He is founder, president and chief executive officer of InterTech Media and Zocle Media.
-In the 1990s, Murray was the chairman and CEO of Goodman Manufacturing Company who engineered Goodman's purchase of Amana Corporation from Raytheon and initiated Amana's successful brand-revitalization campaign.
+He is founder, president and chief executive officer of InterTech Media.
+In the 1990s, Murray was the chairman and CEO of Goodman Manufacturing Company and engineered Goodman's purchase of Amana Corporation from Raytheon and initiated Amana's successful brand-revitalization campaign.
 Under Murray, Goodman moved up Forbes' list of 500 Biggest Private Companies from #405 to 66.
 Murray has an MBA from Harvard Business School and a bachelor's degree in mathematics and economics from Ohio Wesleyan University.

 Early life

 Born in New York City and raised in Connecticut, Murray came from a family of entrepreneurs.
 He is named after his maternal great grandfather, Frank Hardart, co-founder of Horn & Hardart, the company known for the Automats – the self serve cafeterias popular in Philadelphia and New York.
 On his father's side, he is the grandson of William J. Murray and the great-grandson of Samuel J. Murray, who revolutionized the manufacturing of playing cards through the United States Playing Card Company.
 On his grandmother's side he is the great-grandson of John F. Ahearn who was a prominent Tammany Hall leader and served as Manhattan Borough President from 1903–1909.
 His father, Samuel J. Murray, was a decorated veteran of World War II.